estuary/flow/site/docs/reference/Connectors/materialization-connectors/Firebolt.md

 This Flow connector materializes [delta updates](../../../concepts/materialization.md#delta-updates) of Flow collections into Firebolt `FACT` or `DIMENSION` tables.

-To interface between Flow and Firebolt, the connector creates an _external table_: a virtual table in an S3 bucket used as a staging area.
+To interface between Flow and Firebolt, the connector uses Firebolt's method for [loading data](https://docs.firebolt.io/loading-data/loading-data.html):
+First, it stores data as JSON documents in an S3 bucket.
+It then references the S3 bucket to create a [Firebolt _external table_](https://docs.firebolt.io/loading-data/working-with-external-tables.html), which acts as a SQL interface between the JSON documents and the destination table in Firebolt.

 [`ghcr.io/estuary/materialize-firebolt:dev`](https://ghcr.io/estuary/materialize-firebolt:dev) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.